alundgren04/Aether.Physics2D/README.md

 * Tighten up the body AABBs, as they seem to have a margin beyond the fixture AABBs.
 I believe they should match the outer extents of the body's fixture AABBs with no additional margin/fattening.

 * If a body only has one fixture, then don't calc/store fixture AABBs and if the body AABB collides, count it as that single fixture colliding.

-* Offload bodies which haven't collided recently and which aren't near an "interest area" to a shadow World object, where they may be "hibernated"  until needed.
-More to come on this.
-Architecture draft: https://github.com/alundgren04/AetherX/wiki/Optimization:-Body-Hibernation

 * Rename the project to aid discoverability.
 Search combinations of "Aether" and "Physics" yields a massive amount of search results which are unrelated.
 Perhaps revert back to a name closer to a term users may be searching for, such as "Box2D" or "Farseer."
 Perhaps "Farseer 2" or "Sharp Box2D."